Why College May Not Be for Everyone

 Trade School

-Sometimes known as technical or vocational schools, trade schools can prepare you for a specific job, such as a dental hygienist, electrician, cosmetologist, or nurse.
+Sometimes known as technical or vocational schools, trade schools can prepare you for a specific job, such as a dental hygienist, electrician, cosmetologist, or web developer.
 These programs are normally much shorter than four years, and certain programs may allow you to finish in only a few months.
-There are both public and private trade schools, with some operating on a for-profit basis.
+There are both public and private trade schools.

 Trade schools don’t award bachelor’s degrees.
 Instead, when you graduate from a trade school, you typically receive a diploma or certificate indicating that you are trained and certified to perform a specific job.
 Some trade school programs do offer associate degrees, which are the same type of degrees offered by many community colleges.